isomerpages/mlaw-corp/_covid19/17-Event-or-tourism-related-contracts.md

 **j.
 My event or tour is to occur after [19 October 2020] (i.e. more than 6 months after the Act comes into force).
 Does the Act apply to me?**

-* Yes, but only if the contract was entered into before 25 March 2020, and now cannot be carried out because of COVID-19.
+* Yes, but only if the contract was entered into before 25 March 2020, and now cannot be carried out **because of COVID-19**.
 In this case, your vendor cannot forfeit your deposit, even if your event or tour is scheduled after [19 October 2020].

 * However, if you wish to cancel your booking, your vendor can charge you the cancellation fees as provided for in the contract.
 Your deposit cannot be automatically forfeited, although this does not mean it will be automatically refunded to you.